Portsmouth Support and Recovery Service

 Employment Advice Service

 If you are accessing Adult Mental Health Services in Portsmouth, and you want to find work, then our Employment Advice Service can offer you advice and support in a relaxed and friendly atmosphere.
 Our Individual Placement Service (IPS) has the expertise of specialist Employment Advisors who will work with you in a personalised way to help you to find work that you want to do.
 They can also support you with CV writing skills, applications and interviews, and they can supply access to benefits advice.
 IPS specialists have links with local employers and can continue their support once you have gained employment.
 If you currently benefit from our Talking Change service we will work with you on a one-to-one basis alongside your IAPT Psychological Wellbeing Practitioner to provide individual help with a wide range of workplace issues including job retention, CV writing skills, volunteering, training and job search support.

 The Solent Recovery College

 The Solent Recovery College offers a unique learning experience for people with mental health issues.
-Following a successful period in partnership with Highbury College, the Solent Recovery College is now entering the next stage of its development with effect from 1st September, and will be relocating from the city campus to new community venues (more details of this will be released shortly).
+Following a successful period in partnership with Highbury College, the Solent Recovery College is now entering the next stage of its development and will be relocating from the city campus to new community venues (more details of this will be released shortly).
 In the meantime, to enquire or register please contact Emma Dunbar on SRC@Solentmind.org.uk or 07769 647 168.

 Courses are designed and delivered in partnership between Solent Mind Peer Trainers, who all have their own lived experience of mental health issues, and Solent NHS Trust Adult Mental Health Trainers who bring learned experience of managing mental health and wellbeing.
 With almost 1,200 registered students to date, we are expanding the scope of our courses to include living with dementia, substance misuse and coping with longer-term health conditions.